JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/threading_model.md

 Use `Application.isDispatchThread()`.

+If code must be invoked on EDT and the current thread can be EDT or BGT, use [`UIUtil.invokeLaterIfNeeded()`](%gh-ic%/platform/util/ui/src/com/intellij/util/ui/UIUtil.java).
+If the current thread is EDT, this method will run code immediately, or will schedule a later invocation if the current thread is BGT.

 ### Why write actions are currently allowed only on EDT?

 Reading data model was often performed on EDT to display results in the UI.